-In January 1974, she went to India, invited by Swami Chinmayananda, to study with Swami Dayananda Saraswati, who became her guru.
+Invited by Swami Chinmayananda in January 1974, Gloria Arieira went to India to study with Swami Dayananda Saraswati, who became her guru.

-Since her return to Brazil, she has been teaching Vedanta and Sanskrit in Rio de Janeiro and other cities in Brazil, from 1979, as well as in Portugal, from 2009.
-Her dedication to the Tradition has led her to translate the Bhagavadgita, Upanishads and several others the Sanskrit treatises into Portuguese.
-She is responsible for publishing Swami Dayananda Saraswati's books into Portuguese, from her publishing house, Vidyamandir Editorial, and she is the author of two other books in the Portuguese language “Millennials Prayers” and “Puja - the performance of a Vedic ritual”.
+Since her return to Brazil, she has been teaching Vedanta and Sanskrit in Rio de Janeiro and other cities in Brazil since 1979, as well as in Portugal since 2009.
+Her dedication to the Tradition has led her to translate the Bhagavadgita, Upanishads and several other Sanskrit treatises into Portuguese.
+She is responsible for publishing Swami Dayananda Saraswati's books into Portuguese from her publishing house, Vidyamandir Editorial.
+She is the author of two other books in the Portuguese language “Millennials Prayers” and “Puja - the performance of a Vedic ritual”.

 Vitor Arieira Harres

 Vitor is a teacher of Vedanta, Sanskrit, meditation, mantra and Vedic chanting.
 He had studied with his teacher and aunt, Gloria Arieira at her Centro de Estudos Vidya Mandir until embarking for India, where he lived between 2007 and 2012, engaging in an intensive study program under Pujya Swami Dayananda Saraswati in the ashrams of the Arsha Vidya Gurukulam Institute.

 Disciple of Gloria Arieira since 2004, Patrick has undergone study during travels in India and the United States, as well as pilgrimages to temples and sacred places, studying in the ashrams of Swami Dayananda Saraswati, broadening his knowledge of the culture and the Vedic Tradition.